bhattcodes/Google-Classroom-Linkhub/README.md

 Saves all your Google Meet and Google Classroom Links at One Place
 ## Simple UI, All links, One Place, Fast Access.

->How To Use ??
+How To Use ??

->>Step 1 : Enter Details (Teacher Name, Class Name, Meet link, GCR link)
+>Step 1 : Enter Details (Teacher Name, Class Name, Meet link, GCR link).
->>Step 2 : Click 'Plus' icon to add Details.
+>Step 2 : Click 'Plus' icon to add Details.
->>Step 3 : Open any Base link (Caution: Extensions doesn't work on empty Urls)
+>Step 3 : Open any Base link (Caution: Extensions doesn't work on empty Urls).
->>Step 4 : Select your Class/ Teacher.
+>Step 4 : Select your Class/ Teacher.
          Now click on 'MEET' button to join Google Meet or click on 'Google Classroom' to join GCR